gqrlt1207/CI-CD-test/README.md

 7. security review integration

-    we can use some tool to scan the code to ensure there is no vulnerbility in our code, like SonarQube etc.
+    we can use some tool to scan the code to ensure there is no vulnerbility in our code, like sonar-scanner from SonarQube etc.